-14 A.
+14 A

-I was educated in the public schools of Birmingham, Mt.
-Alabama: Evansville, Indiana; סֿתב Lebanon, Pennsylvania.
+I was educated in the public schools of Birmincham, Evansville, Indiana; ಶಿದ್ದ Mt Alabama: Lebanon.
+Pennsylvania.
 I was graduated in June, 1962 from the Georgia Institute of Technology with a Bachelor of Science degree in Industrial Management, and from the University of South Florida in March, 1971 with a Master of Business Administration degree.
 I am a Certified Public Accountant licensed to practice in Florida and a member of the American Institute of CPAs, the Florida Institute of CPAs, and the National Association of Accountants.
-Tampa Electric Company in July, 1962 and I have served in various capacities in the Personnel, Customer Accounting,
+I joined Tampa Electric Company in July, 1962 and I have served in various capacities in the Personnel, Customer Accounting,

-.
-Credit, General Accounting and Budget Departments over the past 23 years.
-I became Assistant Controller in 1974.
-Controller in 1981, and I was elected to my present position as Assistant Vice President in April, 1984. responsibilities include coordination present accounting and regulatory matters before this Commission the Federal Energy Regulatory Commission (FPSC) bas (FERC).
+Credit, General Accounting and Budget Departments over the I became Assistant Controller in 1974, past 23 years.
+Controller in 1981, and I was elected to my present position as Assistant Vice President in April, 1984. present responsibilities include coordination accounting and regulatory matters before this Commission (FPSC) and the Federal Energy Regulatory Commission (FERC).
 I have presented testimony before this Commission in other proceedings.